ryanloveriner/Iconik_marketing_research/README.md

 ## Code and Data

-You can find the code I wrote for each of the report's visualizations and their respective data here:
+You can find the code I wrote for each of the report's visualizations and their respective data here.
+Just make sure to copy the data file as path and insert where indicated in the Python file!

 #### [Price](https://github.com/ryanloveriner/Iconik_marketing_research/blob/main/drink_price_averages.py) and [Price Data](https://github.com/ryanloveriner/Iconik_marketing_research/blob/main/Top_ten_coffee_drinking_states.csv)